Location - Abergowrie State Forest, North Queensland, Australia

-This trip will take you on a journey down Broadwater Creek; down small rapids and through peaceful rainforest where you feel a sense of serenity.
+This trip will take you on a journey down Broadwater Creek; down small rapids (class 1) and through peaceful rainforest where you feel a sense of serenity.
 Look up and take in the sounds of birds chirping and flying around overhead.
 The bird life on this trip is amazing and highly recommended for any bird enthusiast but it's also a perfect trip to relax and unwind and allowing the current take you downstream.
 I saw a few Kingfishers, a magnificent purple and orange bird, flying around; It's just stunning!

 You may come into some problems like fallen trees across the creek or poking up out of the water.
 It's easy enough to carry you kayak around them or find a way through.